Confederation of the Equator: Aftermath

 The legal persecution against the confederates initiated in October 1824 and lasted until April 1825.
 Of the hundreds who participated in the three provinces rebellion only sixteen were condemned to death, amongst them, Frei Caneca.
+Frei Caneca was sentenced to death by hanging, later changed to firing squad, "since he can not be hanged for disobedience of the executioners".
+He was executed on 13 January 1825, outside the walls of the Forte de São Tiago das Cinco Pontas.
 All the others were pardoned by Pedro I on March 7, 1825.

 Flag of the Confederation

 Based on contemporary accounts, the flag had a sky-blue field with the coat of arms of the separatist republic.
 The coat of arms consisted of a square yellow "shield" surrounded by branches of sugar cane and cotton.
 On the square was a white circle with the words "Religião, Independência, União, Liberdade" (religion, independence, union, liberty) separated by square bundles of rods, presumably the lictor's rods of the Roman fasces.
 On the center of the white circle was a smaller blue circle divided by a horizontal white stripe, and thereon a red cross bottony, which Ribeiro says the report incorrectly described as "floretty."
 Four white stars flanked the lower arm of the cross, two above the white stripe and two below.
 Nine more white stars were arranged in a semicircle at the bottom of the blue circle.
 Issuing from the top of the yellow square was a red staff ending in a hand with the eye of Providence on the palm, encircled by six more white stars.
 Finally, at the top of the flag, was a white scroll with the inscription Confederação (confederation).